Agemonia/Agemoniafaq/index.md

 **Channel Energy (lvl 1): What kind of rolls does this apply to?** It works on any roll using red or blue dice; attack rolls, action/ability rolls (such as Lunara’s Flash Heal), or any active or reactive check.

-**Blades of Wrath (lvl 2 Blademaster): Can each attack be made against different targets?** Yes.
+**Blades of Wrath (lvl 2 Blademaster): <span class="hidden">Can each attack be made against different targets?** Yes.</span>

-**Reactive Attack (lvl 2): Can Jonai select this action if all other Heroes are exhausted?** No.
+**Reactive Attack (lvl 2): <span class="hidden">Can Jonai select this action if all other Heroes are exhausted?** No.</span>

-**Sentinel’s Mark (lvl 3 Aox Hunter): How does this work?** If it’s a single target attack against the marked Enemy, simply add an extra die to the attack.
-If it’s an area attack (or other multi-target attack) only add the extra die to the marked Enemy.
+**Sentinel’s Mark (lvl 3 Aox Hunter): <span class="hidden">How does this work?** If it’s a single target attack against the marked Enemy, simply add an extra die to the attack.
+If it’s an area attack (or other multi-target attack) only add the extra die to the marked Enemy.</span>

-**Split in Two (lvl 4 Blademaster): Does this double the successes only from the roll, or also includes the weapon modifiers before doubling?** It also includes the modifiers, so add the successes from the 3 dice to any other modifiers (weapon, etc.) and then double them!
+**Split in Two (lvl 4 Blademaster): <span class="hidden">Does this double the successes only from the roll, or also includes the weapon modifiers before doubling?** It also includes the modifiers, so add the successes from the 3 dice to any other modifiers (weapon, etc.) and then double them!</span>

-**Item card 157 Ethereal Crown or Item card 158 Breachwalker Crown: Do these use up the helmet slot?** Those items do not use up the helmet slot as they are just ethereal projections.
+**Item card 157 <span class="hidden">Ethereal Crown</span> or Item card 158 <span class="hidden">Breachwalker Crown: Do these use up the helmet slot?** Those items do not use up the helmet slot as they are just ethereal projections.</span>

-**Hero Book - ‘Fight Crime’ City Activity: If another Hero spends Star do they do a separate roll or just add +1 to Jonai’s?** Entry 42 explains this.
-Everybody rolls a separate roll (+1 to everybody).
+**Hero Book - ‘Fight Crime’ City Activity: <span class="hidden">If another Hero spends Star do they do a separate roll or just add +1 to Jonai’s?** Entry 42 explains this.
+Everybody rolls a separate roll (+1 to everybody).</span>

 ### <a name="page_10.4" class="page-number">10.4</a> Drenosh

-**Fiery soul (Pyroblade skill): Will this trigger if a bleed applied by Drenosh kills an enemy (does it count as being defeated by Drenosh)?** No, as bleeding damage is not specific to the Hero who applied it.
+**Fiery soul (Pyroblade skill): <span class="hidden">Will this trigger if a bleed applied by Drenosh kills an enemy (does it count as being defeated by Drenosh)?** No, as bleeding damage is not specific to the Hero who applied it.</span>

-**Combustion (Pyroblade skill): Does this make Fire Blast an area 0 area in addition to range 4?** Yes, Fire Blast becomes a range 4 area 0 attack.
+**Combustion (Pyroblade skill): <span class="hidden">Does this make Fire Blast an area 0 area in addition to range 4?** Yes, Fire Blast becomes a range 4 area 0 attack.</span>

-**Charge (lvl 2 Marauder): Is Jump considered to be movement points for this attack (ex: from Luawa’s Leap Elixir)?** No, only spent movement points.
+**Charge (lvl 2 Marauder): <span class="hidden">Is Jump considered to be movement points for this attack (ex: from Luawa’s Leap Elixir)?** No, only spent movement points.</span>

-**Hellfire (lvl 4 Pyroblade): Can I still add dice to this attack?** Yes, the base attack uses 0 red dice, but you may add more with items or an inspiration gem.
+**Hellfire (lvl 4 Pyroblade): <span class="hidden">Can I still add dice to this attack?** Yes, the base attack uses 0 red dice, but you may add more with items or an inspiration gem.</span>

-**Chaos Strike (lvl 5 Marauder): The Rules Reference description indicates this action applies to both melee and ranged attacks, however the action token only indicates a melee attack.
-Which is correct?** The action token is correct, this is only a melee attack (updated in errata).
+**Chaos Strike (lvl 5 Marauder): <span class="hidden">The Rules Reference description indicates this action applies to both melee and ranged attacks, however the action token only indicates a melee attack.
+Which is correct?** The action token is correct, this is only a melee attack (updated in errata).</span>

-**Item card 131-134 Gift of Fire: Can it be used with an item like Cube of Annihilation?** Yes, Gift of Fire works with any attack you make, even if it's with an item like the Cube.
+**Item card 131-134 <span class="hidden">Gift of Fire: Can it be used with an item like Cube of Annihilation?** Yes, Gift of Fire works with any attack you make, even if it's with an item like the Cube.</span>

-**Item card 131-134 Gift of Fire: Does it affect multiple attacks like from Flaming Fury?** No, Gift of Fire only affects one attack.
+**Item card 131-134 <span class="hidden">Gift of Fire: Does it affect multiple attacks like from Flaming Fury?** No, Gift of Fire only affects one attack.</span>

 ### <a name="page_10.5" class="page-number">10.5</a> Matajam

-**Targeting (Ranger skill): Can this be used more than once if you have extra maneuvers to spend?** Yes.

-**Insect Swarm (lvl 3 Shaman): Is the Swarm’s damage affected by enemies’ shields?** Yes, Insect Swarm is an attack and therefore is reduced by the shield amount (Insect Swarm is great in some scenarios, but not so good in others with high shielded enemies).

-**Insect Swarm (lvl 3 Shaman): Does the Insect Swarm token count as an Ally?** No.

-**Item card 146 Rakka’s Wand: If Matajam makes a ranged attack with a bow and uses a poison arrow, would Rakka’s Wand dice effect be triggered?** No, it would not trigger, as it only applies if you are using the wand for your attack.

-**Barkskin (Shaman skill): Do robes negate the effects of Barkskin or does that count as wearing armor?** No, only armor items (with armor card back) and helm/helmet items negate Barkskin.
-Robes are loose fitting and therefore work with Barkskin.

-**Barkskin (Shaman skill): If I want to receive the effects of Barkskin, does removing your armor/helm item cost a maneuver?** Yes, just like it costs a maneuver to switch to a different armor/helm item.

-**Raging Nalam (lvl 2): Can you spend stamina for the special symbols rolled with this attack?** Yes.

-**Raging Nalam (lvl 2): Can you boost this attack with items, such as item card 107 Amulet of Power?** No, because it is not a melee, ranged or magic attack.

-**Raging Nalam (lvl 2): Does attacking an Enemy with Revenge trigger damage to Matajam?** No, Nalam does not transfer triggered effects to Matajam.

-**Twin Shot (lvl 4 Ranger): If an arrow or poison is used does the effect apply to both attacks or just one?** No, arrows and poisons only affect 1 attack and since Twin Shot is two separate attacks you’d have to use separate arrows/poisons for each.

 **Dancing Blade (lvl 1): Is the move 1 still affected by an enemy's provoke abilities?** Yes.

+**Targeting (Ranger skill): <span class="hidden">Can this be used more than once if you have extra maneuvers to spend?** Yes.</span>

+**Insect Swarm (lvl 3 Shaman): <span class="hidden">Is the Swarm’s damage affected by enemies’ shields?** Yes, Insect Swarm is an attack and therefore is reduced by the shield amount (Insect Swarm is great in some scenarios, but not so good in others with high shielded enemies).</span>

+**Insect Swarm (lvl 3 Shaman): <span class="hidden">Does the Insect Swarm token count as an Ally?** No.</span>

+**Item card 146 <span class="hidden">Rakka’s Wand: If Matajam makes a ranged attack with a bow and uses a poison arrow, would Rakka’s Wand dice effect be triggered?** No, it would not trigger, as it only applies if you are using the wand for your attack.</span>

+**Barkskin (Shaman skill): <span class="hidden">Do robes negate the effects of Barkskin or does that count as wearing armor?** No, only armor items (with armor card back) and helm/helmet items negate Barkskin.
+Robes are loose fitting and therefore work with Barkskin.</span>

+**Barkskin (Shaman skill): <span class="hidden">If I want to receive the effects of Barkskin, does removing your armor/helm item cost a maneuver?** Yes, just like it costs a maneuver to switch to a different armor/helm item.</span>

+**Raging Nalam (lvl 2): <span class="hidden">Can you spend stamina for the special symbols rolled with this attack?** Yes.</span>

+**Raging Nalam (lvl 2): <span class="hidden">Can you boost this attack with items, such as item card 107 Amulet of Power?** No, because it is not a melee, ranged or magic attack.</span>

+**Raging Nalam (lvl 2): <span class="hidden">Does attacking an Enemy with Revenge trigger damage to Matajam?** No, Nalam does not transfer triggered effects to Matajam.</span>

+**Twin Shot (lvl 4 Ranger): <span class="hidden">If an arrow or poison is used does the effect apply to both attacks or just one?** No, arrows and poisons only affect 1 attack and since Twin Shot is two separate attacks you’d have to use separate arrows/poisons for each.

 ### <a name="page_10.6" class="page-number">10.6</a> Zuva’Sai

 **What is the Opaque Shape ability?** See errata, this should be renamed as Blurred Form.

-**Blurred Form (Telepath skill): How many rerolls are allowed with this?** Rerolls may happen multiple times during the same reactive check, there is no limit on rerolls.
-You may keep rerolling all special symbols until you get a result that isn’t a special symbol (although occasionally you may want to stop rerolling to use the special symbol to get an effect from an armor item).
+**Blurred Form (Telepath skill): <span class="hidden">How many rerolls are allowed with this?** Rerolls may happen multiple times during the same reactive check, there is no limit on rerolls.
+You may keep rerolling all special symbols until you get a result that isn’t a special symbol (although occasionally you may want to stop rerolling to use the special symbol to get an effect from an armor item).</span>

-**Exploding Rune (Hydromancer skill): The skill description in the Rules Reference says this targets “an Enemy in each of 2 adjacent areas” but the symbol for ‘Adjacent Area Attacks’ is described as “Target all Enemies in 2 adjacent areas”.
-Which is correct?** The skill’s description is correct, it targets an Enemy in each of 2 adjacent areas.
+**Exploding Rune (Hydromancer skill): <span class="hidden">The skill description in the Rules Reference says this targets “an Enemy in each of 2 adjacent areas” but the symbol for ‘Adjacent Area Attacks’ is described as “Target all Enemies in 2 adjacent areas”.
+Which is correct?** The skill’s description is correct, it targets an Enemy in each of 2 adjacent areas.</span>

-**Item card 128 Wand of Bekora: Does the teleport ability need to be used with an attack?** No, it’s not connected to the attack.
+**Item card 128 <span class="hidden">Wand of Bekora: Does the teleport ability need to be used with an attack?** No, it’s not connected to the attack.
 If you have the stamina, you can use the power.
-No limit on how many times either.
+No limit on how many times either.</span>

 ### <a name="page_10.7" class="page-number">10.7</a> Lunara

-**Guardian of Light (lvl 3): Does this add +1 heal to the Consecrate token from the Consecrate Action (Paladin)?** Yes.
+**Guardian of Light (lvl 3): <span class="hidden">Does this add +1 heal to the Consecrate token from the Consecrate Action (Paladin)?** Yes.</span>

-**Guardian of Light (lvl 3): Does this add +1 heal to items, item tokens, and weapon gems that Lunara uses?** Yes, this passive ability affects any healing ability that Lunara uses, so even item cards like 032 Healing Potion and 044 Scroll of Healing get the +1 heal bonus.
+**Guardian of Light (lvl 3): <span class="hidden">Does this add +1 heal to items, item tokens, and weapon gems that Lunara uses?** Yes, this passive ability affects any healing ability that Lunara uses, so even item cards like 032 Healing Potion and 044 Scroll of Healing get the +1 heal bonus.</span>

-**Redemption (Paladin skill): Does this add +1 range and +1 success to Lunara’s Boon of Aiun?** Yes (added in errata).
+**Redemption (Paladin skill): <span class="hidden">Does this add +1 range and +1 success to Lunara’s Boon of Aiun?** Yes (added in errata).</span>

 ### <a name="page_10.8" class="page-number">10.8</a> Garuk